TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 ## _The EFK Workflow_

-                   Data Sources (They could be log files, shippers, etc)
+                   Data Sources --> They could be log files, shippers, etc

                               ⏬

-                   Fluentd (Enriching it with metadata, transforming the data into a format suitable for ElasticSearch)
+                   Fluentd --> Enriching it with metadata, transforming the data into a format suitable for ElasticSearch

                                ⏬

-                   Elasticsearch (Storing, indicing the data)
+                   Elasticsearch --> Storing, indicing the data

                                ⏬

-                   Kibana (Visualization - gaining insights into patterns & trends)
+                   Kibana  --> Visualization - gaining insights into patterns & trends)